getreu/tp-note/README.md

 ### Tp-Note Microsoft Windows installer package

-- Installer package for Windows:
+Installer package for Windows:

-  [tpnote-latest-x86_64.msi]
+* [tpnote-latest-x86_64.msi]

 As this early version of the Windows installer is not signed yet, Windows will show the error message “Windows protected your PC”.
 As a work-around, when you click on the link “More info”, a ”Run anyway” button will appear allowing you to continue the installation process.
 In general, regardless of where a program comes from, I recommend checking every installable file with [VirusTotal].

+Once installation is complete, right-click on the Desktop and select "Show more options" to find the "New Tp-Note" entry in the menu.

 ### Windows Package Manager (winget) Distribution